agemor/nabomhouse/html/wordpress/wp-content/plugins/customify/readme.txt

 * **Color.** A color picker used to control any text or background color of an element.

+* **Font.** A real font selector which includes a flexible library of fonts(Fonto, google fonts or added via fliter) and allows you to customize, with live preview, properties like font-weight, size, letter spacing, text align, text decoration etc.

-* **Typography.** A series of typographic options that allow you to access the massive **Google Fonts library** and make them available inside your theme customizer.
+* **Typography.** (Deprecated) A series of typographic options that allow you to access the massive **Google Fonts library** and make them available inside your theme customizer.

 * **CSS Editor.** A powerful **Live CSS Editor** directly into your customizer!
 Useful for better control over the appearance of your theme without the need to create a child theme or worry about theme updates overwriting your customizations.